 By a unanimous vote, the Senate Environment and Public Works committee recently moved the America’s Transportation Infrastructure Act out of committee.
 Currently in recess, Congress can move forward with the act when lawmakers return in September.

 If passed, the act will reauthorize highway and bridge programs that are scheduled to expire on Sept.
 30, 2020.
-The Highway Trust Fund will receive $287 billion over five years, an increase of 27% from funding allocated by the Fixing America’s Surface Transportation Act signed in December 2015.
+The Highway Trust Fund will receive $287 billion over five years, an increase of 27% from funding allocated by the Fixing America’s Surface Transportation Act signed into law December 2015.

 Every four years, the American Society of Civil Engineers releases its Infrastructure Report Card.
 The report card is a comprehensive assessment of the nation’s 16 major infrastructure categories, according to ASCE’s website.

-The latest report card issued in 2017 grades the nation’s infrastructure at a D+.
-Within the report, roads have a grade of D, bridges have a C+ and transit has a D- grade.
+The latest report card issued in 2017 grades the nation’s infrastructure at a D-plus.
+Within the report, roads have a grade of D, bridges have a C-plus and transit has a D-minus grade.
 With a grade of B, rail was the only surface transportation category to receive a favorable grade.